-Before our DS was born, DH and I had these really awesome coasters from Crate and Barrel in our living room.
+Before our Zack was born, Tom and I had a set of really awesome coasters from Crate and Barrel in our living room.
 They were slate and chunky and natural and cool.
 I loved them.

 We’ve been without coasters for nearly 3 years now.
 We didn’t really care because we had old cruddy end tables.
-However, we bought new end tables about a month ago, and I’ve been making DH put his Diet Pepsi’s on note pads and magazines so they wouldn’t leave a ring.
+However, we bought new end tables about a month ago, and I’ve been making Tom put his Diet Pepsis on notepads and magazines so they wouldn’t leave a ring.
 We needed coasters before I became Joan Crawford-esque by yelling, “No drink rings on the table!!”

 Have you been in the market for coasters lately?
 I found this one:

 Um, no me gusta.
 Are you kidding me?
 And more importantly, who is buying these?!?Anyway, I figured that the perfect solution was to make my own.
 It’s really a pretty easy thing to do.